urcsc174/2021-spring-csc210/syllabus.md

 *When technical help is needed...*

-1. The student will FTP (upload) their files to their account on [the class web server](https://csc174.org)
+1. The student will FTP (upload) their files to their account on the Web

 2. The student will check what they've uploaded to the server in a web browser and copy the URL